KT-KX/CarSystem_CST207_Assignment/README.md

     BMW : 5
     TOYOTA : 4

-(5)The user has to key in a specific year, then the system will display all the vehicle sold on that year
+(5)The user has to key in a specific year, then the system will display all the vehicle sold on that year and the total sales will be display